 CONCEPT PLAN:

 A forecast of the development potential of the property.
-A map and summary of the proposed development or land use, indicating the lands to be included, a brief description of the proposed project, a timeline for the proposed project, and any other information the applicant deems necessary to provide the town with a general overview of the proposed project.
-The planning commission may only provide comments to current zoning.
+A map and summary of the proposed development or land use, indicating the lands to be included, a brief description of the proposed project, a timeline for the proposed project, and any other information the applicant deems necessary to provide the Town with a general overview of the proposed project.
+The Planning Commission may only provide comments to current zoning.

 CONTRACTOR: